DeanPDX/mailchimp-go/README.md

 # mailchimp-go

 **11/19/2019:** This repo was forked so I could fix a bug in the original repo.
-The original was extremely stale and [the only pull request](https://github.com/beeker1121/mailchimp-go/pull/1) has been sitting there since 2017, hence the decision to fork/modify it rather than try to submit a PR on the original. @beeker1121, if you see this fork and would rather me contribute a PR to your project, I'm open to it!
+The original seemed stale and [the only pull request](https://github.com/beeker1121/mailchimp-go/pull/1) has been sitting there since 2017.

 mailchimp-go is a Go client for the MailChimp API v3.